yaokel25/SeniorSeminarYao/README.md

 made a 2d array of seminars called schedule which has all the seminars scheduled and the session they were scheduled in scanned in seminar names, instructors, and IDs seperately

+1/26:
+finished all scheduling methods need to debug logic in scheduling methods class Schedule built tester class to run all schedule methods